annulen/sysdig-wiki/Writing-a-sysdig-Chisel,-a-Tutorial.md

 > sysdig -c countsc

-The output is not very exciting and looks like
+The output is not very exciting and looks like this

 > event!
-event!
-event!
+> event!
-event!
+> event!
-event!
+> event!
-event!
+> event!